mcoscon/interactive-wall/README.md

 * CD into interactiveWall.
 * Run 'make clean' on the terminal in the wallApp directory
 * Run 'make'.
-* CD into bin and run the executable.
+* CD into bin and run the executable. (./interactiveWall)

 ### Expected Behavior
 When launching this app, you should expect to see the animations playing with button presses or with the capacitive sensors.
+(Key presss - q, w, e), to exit press r.